 A group of high-profile businesses is aiming to collectively spend £1 billion with social enterprises as part of the Challenge.

-Led by Social Enterprise UK in partnership with the Department for Digital, Culture, Media & Sport and Business in the Community, the Buy Social Corporate Challenge was launched in Downing Street in April 2016.
+Led by Social Enterprise UK in partnership with the Department for Digital, Culture, Media & Sport, the Buy Social Corporate Challenge was launched in Downing Street in April 2016.

 The Buy Social Corporate Challenge does two things:

 - It helps large businesses to engage with a range of innovative suppliers and embeds corporate responsibility and diversity into their core operations

 - It helps high-performing social enterprise suppliers to grow their revenues and impact by tapping into corporate purchasing power

 The premise is simple – if businesses need to spend money on products and services, why not spend that money in a way that maximises the positive impact on society?

 Social Enterprise UK supports Challenge Partners to source from social enterprises through a package of strategic engagement, supply chain review, training, internal and external communications, brokerage and events.
 To find out more and join the challenge contact our business development team.